mwoz123/E-ink-Monitors-tips-and-tricks/README.md

-# E-ink-monitor-software-themes-and-tools
+# E-ink-monitor-tips-and-trics

 My experience with Dasung Paperlike HD monitor and software, themes and tools that might be usefull when you use Electronic Ink monitor.

 As recomended by producer I aslo recomend to use as less as possible white backgrounds (as eink referesh faster white sections and extends monitor lifespan).
+Keyboard should be used as much as possible.

 # Chromium based browser extensions:
+- use keyboard only to navigate Vimium: https://vimium.github.io
 - stop autoplay html videos https://chrome.google.com/webstore/detail/disable-html5-autoplay/efdhoaajjjgckpbkoglidkeendpkolai?hl=pl
-- use keyboard only to navigate Vimium: https://vimium.github.io
+- blocking gifs:

 # Gnome
 - Gnome-eink theme https://gitlab.gnome.org/reverland/gnome-eink